Etiology of Bronchiectasis

-Serum immunoglobulins (IgG IgA, IgM) and serum electrophoresis to diagnose CVID
+Serum immunoglobulins (IgG, IgA, IgM) and serum electrophoresis to diagnose common variable immunodeficiency

-Two sweat chloride tests and CFTR gene mutation analysis to diagnose CF (including in adults > 40 yr without an identifiable cause of bronchiectasis, especially if they have upper lobe involvement, malabsorption, or male infertility)
+Sweat chloride tests (a positive test should be confirmed with a repeat test) and CFTR gene mutation analysis to diagnose cystic fibrosis (including in adults > 40 years without an identifiable cause of bronchiectasis, especially those with upper lobe involvement, malabsorption, or male infertility)

 Bronchoscopy is indicated when an anatomic or obstructive lesion is suspected.

 A bronchiectasis exacerbation is defined as a patient with bronchiectasis with deterioration for at least 48 hours in ≥ 3 of the following symptoms (1 Diagnosis reference Bronchiectasis is dilation and destruction of larger bronchi caused by chronic infection and inflammation.
 Common causes are cystic fibrosis, immune defects, and recurrent infections, though... read more ):

 Breathlessness and/or exercise intolerance

 The degree of testing depends on the severity of the clinical presentation.
 For patients with mild to moderate exacerbations, repeat sputum cultures to confirm the causative organism and sensitivity patterns may be sufficient.
 These tests help narrow antibiotic coverage and exclude opportunistic pathogens.